edoelas/agdb/_posts/2021-05-25-I-am-a-sinner.md

 #### Colours

 Now we are going to talk about the colour.
-In lots of websites I have seen backgrounds and letters that ar gray.
+In lots of websites I have seen backgrounds and letters that are gray.
 Dark gray letters on top of light gray background.
 I believed in this choice since the contrast was reduced, making it les uncomfortable to look at, while the text could be read perfectly.
 But the designers in google are really brave.
 Black on top of white.
-In that post the letters are gray but in the most recent ones they are using black letters.
+I am following the path of the bravery with them.
+Either we win or we fall together, and I don't think google is going to fall any time soon.
 In the material design guide about [Text legibility](https://material.io/design/color/text-legibility.html#legibility-standards) they also suggest to use dark gray for less importante content.
 Finally I also have used a light gray to use it as a box for special content, for exmaple, with code blocks:

 ```python
 def factorial(x):